Jean-Claude Michalet

-Jean-Claude Junior Michalet (born 8 April 2000) is a Martiniquais professional footballer who plays as a centre-back for Martinique Championnat National club Golden Lion and the Martinique national team.
+Jean-Claude Junior Michalet (born 8 April 2000) is a Martiniquais professional footballer who plays as a centre-back for Championnat National 3 club Bassin d'Arcachon.
+He played for the Martinique national team.

 Club career

 Michalet joined Golden Lion in 2020, winning the Martinique Championnat National in his debut season.
 After becoming an undisputed starter by 2022, he went on trial at French third-tier club Orléans.

 International career

 Michalet made his Martinique debut in a 2–1 friendly defeat to Guadeloupe on 23 June 2021.
 On 2 June 2023, he was selected by head coach Marc Collat for the 2023 CONCACAF Gold Cup.
 He made his debut in the competition in a 2–1 win over El Salvador.